preciofishbone/OmniaDocsG2/blocks/general-block-settings/index.rst

 Header
 *********
-The follwowing is available for headre settings:
+The follwowing is available for header settings:

 .. image:: layout-header-new3.png